School Information

 Expectations of the Board of Management and teachers reflect the school culture, ethos and vision.
 Parents have access to the BOM through two elected parent representatives (one father and one mother).

-The current chairperson of the BOM is Daniel Emerson and all correspondence with the BOM should be addressed to him.
+The current chairperson of the BOM is Reverend Eugene Griffin and all correspondence with the BOM should be addressed to him.